veselink1/SGL/README.md

 # SGL
-A Simple Graphing Library for .NET beginners, meant for creating simple and fun little applications.
+A Simple Graphing Library for .NET beginners, meant for creating simple and fun little applications by using mathematical primitives.

 See the [official documentation](https://veselink1.github.io/SGL-Docs/annotated.html) for more information.